 The C4HA is a series of six, two-hour classes.
-Each class has four components:
+Each class includes:

 - Shopping for fresh produce

 Class topics include MyPlate with details about a balanced, healthy diet of fruits and vegetables, whole grains and fiber, protein sources, and healthy fats, plus tips for reducing sodium and sugar.